-Using the data $C{44}^{0} = 11.5$ GPa, $C{66}^{0} = 24.6$ GPa, $C{46}^{0} = -12.9$ GPa, for the initial moduli of Sr-anorthite from Dove & Redfern (1997), we have $P_c = 3.6$ GPa, and the experimental pressure from McGuinn & Redfern (1994b) for this transition is (3.2 ± 0.4) GPa.
-When deriving equation (9) we used the perfect springs model, where the kinematic anharmonicity can arise as the result of the transition from natural curvilinear atomic q coordinates (interatomic bonds and angles between them) to Cartesian coordinates of the atomic displacements.
+Using the data $C{44}^{0} = 11.5$ GPa, $C{66}^{0} = 24.6$ GPa, $C{46}^{0} = -12.9$ GPa, for the intial moduli of Sr-anorthite from [1], we have $P_c = 3.6$ GPa, and the experimental pressure from [13] for this transition is (3.2 ± 0.4) GPa.
+When deriving equation (9) we used the perfect springs model, when only the kinematic anharmonicity can arise as result of the transition from the natural curvilinear atomic q coordinates (interatomic bonds and angles between them) to the Cartesian coordinates of the atomic displacements.
 Therefore the coincidence between equation (9) and experiment has appeared to be unexpected, since this means that predominantly kinematic anharmonicity brings about a decrease of the sound velocity with pressure, when all other anharmonicities are neglected, i.e., thus leading to instability of the anorthite crystal lattice.
-It turned out that berlinite AlPO4 [$P_c \approx 15$ GPa according to Gillet et al., (1995)], quartz SiO2 [$P_c \approx 22$ GPa according to Gregoryanz et al., (2000)], and natrolite Na16[Al16Si24O80]·16H2O [p_c \approx 3 GPa according to Gorvainov & Smirnov, (2001)] behave like anorthite at transition from different symmetry phases to the triclinic one.
+It turned out that berlinite AlPO4, $P_c \approx 15$ GPa [14], quartz SiO2, $P_c \approx 22$ GPa [15], and natrolite Na16[Al16Si24O80]×16H2O, $P_c \approx 3$ GPa [16] behave like anorthite at transition from different symmetry phases to the triclinic one.
 The experimental pressures of the transitions, shown in the brackets, approximately coincide with the pressures obtained from equation (9).
-The aboveindicated crystals as well as anorthite have the elastic stability condition $(C{44}C{66} - C{46}^2) > 0$ with respect to the transition to the triclinic phase.
+The above-indicated crystals as well as anorthite have the elastic stability condition $(C{44}C{66} - C{246}) > 0$ with respect to the transition to the triclinic phase.
 We cannot check up equation (9) for other crystals because of the absence of a complete set of experimental data, namely, the experimental values of elastic constants, the experimental value of pressure for the phase transition and the type of symmetry at transition.
-However, we believe that it is possible to obtain similar equations for the FPT in other crystals if we use combinations of the elastic moduli, expressing the elastic stability conditions given in Cowley (1976) to be appropriate for the transitions in these crystals as well as the mechanism of the softening of the shift moduli considered in the present work.
+However, we believe that it is possible to obtain similar equations for the FPT in other crystals if we use combinations of the elastic moduli, expressing the elastic stability conditions given in [9] to be appropriate for the transitions in these crystals as well as the mechanism of the softening of the shift moduli considered in the present work.
 This mechanism is based on the fact that each shift modulus linearly falls with pressure, which is in line with the kinematic anharmonicity.